notofonts/noto-docs/src/descriptions/NotoSansTirhuta.md

-Noto Sans Tirhuta is a unmodulated (“sans serif”) design for texts in the Tirhuta script.
+Noto Sans Tirhuta is a unmodulated (“sans serif”) design for texts in the Indic _Tirhuta_ script.
 It contains 262 glyphs, 13 OpenType features, and supports 108 characters from 3 Unicode blocks.